View across Matcha Mountain in Taiwan.

 Welcome to Taipei

 Huānyíng!
 Welcome to Taiwan.
-Touch down in Taipei, then jump on the metro to make your way to your centrally located hotel.
-Found in one of the city’s liveliest neighbourhoods, it's surrounded by street food stalls, quirky boutiques, and vibrant night markets.
+Touch down in Taipei, then jump on the subway to make your own way to your centrally located hotel.
+Found in one of the city’s liveliest neighborhoods, it's surrounded by street food stalls, quirky shops, and vibrant night markets.
 As this trip focuses mostly on Taiwan’s wild east coast, we highly recommend arriving a day or two early to adjust to the jet lag and soak up the capital’s unique blend of traditional temples, futuristic architecture and buzzing local culture.
-Meet your local trip leader and fellow travellers late afternoon for a welcome briefing, where you’ll run through the itinerary and get the lowdown on what to expect over the next 10 days.
-Afterwards, your leader will suggest a nearby spot for optional drinks or a casual bite if you’re keen to head out and start sampling Taipei’s incredible food scene; otherwise, you are welcome to just get some rest in preparation for the adventure ahead.
+Meet your local trip leader and the rest of your group in the late afternoon for a welcome briefing, where you’ll run through the itinerary and get the lowdown on what to expect over the next 10 days.
+Afterwards, your leader will suggest a nearby spot for a welcome dinner – an opportunity to get to know your fellow travellers over a tasty meal.
+Later in the evening, you are welcome to head out and explore further, or simply get some rest in preparation for the adventure ahead.

 Day 2